What Is This Tool?

 -

-Enter the number (\(x\)) for which you want to find the square root into the input field.
+Enter the number you want the square root of.

 -